 As part of your studies, you will be required to complete work experience to support the development of your skills and behaviours to meet industry standards.

 You need to be highly motivated and demonstrate a keen interest in your chosen subject.
 Offers of a place on the course are dependent on your qualifications and practical aptitude.
 You will need:

-You will have an interview and initial assessment in maths and English and a skills test.
-If you are successful, you will be allocated a place to study.
+You will have an interview and initial assessment in maths and English and you must attend a skills test.
+We may be able to take into consideration your previous experience in your chosen subject.

-You will be assessed by a range of methods including practical observation, online tests, assignments and preparing a portfolio of evidence.
-Assessments are on-going throughout the year.
+You will be assessed by a range of methods including practical observation and written tests.

 There is a kit and uniform to purchase.
 Full details will be given at your interview.

 Teenager Danielle Fretwell has got a hair apprenticeship at the salon she first started helping out at as a 14-year-old Saturday girl.